apache/dolphinscheduler-website/docs/en-us/1.3.2/user_doc/upgrade.md

 | ds2   | 192.168.xx.11     |
 | ds3   | 192.168.xx.12     |

-To keep worker group config consistant with previous version, we need to modify workers config item as below:
+To keep worker group config consistent with previous version, we need to modify workers config item as below:

 ```shell
 #worker service is deployed on which machine, and also specify which worker group this worker belong to.